Unfulfilled Watch Tower Society predictions: 1975: The worldwide jubilee

-In a 1969 book, the Society expanded on its belief in a link between the seventh millennium of human existence and the kingdom's establishment.
+In a 1969 book, the Society expanded on its belief in a link between the seventh millennium of human existence and the establishment of God's kingdom.
 It stated: "In order for the Lord Jesus Christ to be 'Lord of the sabbath day,' his thousand-year reign would have to be the seventh in a series of thousand-year periods or millenniums.
 Thus it would be a sabbatical reign."
-Raymond Franz, who became a member of the group's Governing Body before defecting in 1980, claimed readers were left in no doubt about what was expected in 1975, claiming: "The presentation is in no sense indefinite or ambiguous."
+Raymond Franz, who became a member of the group's Governing Body before defecting in 1980, claimed readers were left in no doubt about what was expected in 1975, stating: "The presentation is in no sense indefinite or ambiguous."

-The prophecy galvanized the Jehovah's Witnesses movement, and proselytism increased substantially.
-On the eve of the predicted Millennium, in 1974, the number of publishers (Witnesses who submitted their record of preaching) rose by 13.5 percent worldwide and many Witnesses were actively preparing for the dawn of the New Order.
+The prophecy galvanized the Jehovah's Witness movement, and proselytism increased substantially.
+In 1974, the number of Witnesses involved in preaching rose by 13.5 percent worldwide and many Witnesses were actively preparing for the dawn of the New Order.

-Yet as 1975 drew closer the degree of uncertainty expressed in Watch Tower publications increased.
-The chances of Armageddon occurring that year were initially described as "feasible", "apparent" or "appropriate", but from the end of 1968 it became a mere "possibility".
-In 1966 the Society characterized the chronological calculations as "trustworthy"; by 1968 it considered them "reasonably accurate (but admittedly not infallible)".
-The basis of the gradual retraction was uncertainty over the elapsed time between the dates of Adam's creation and that of Eve.
+The possibility of Armageddon occurring in 1975 were initially described as "feasible", "apparent" or "appropriate", but from the end of 1968 it became a mere "possibility".
+In 1966 the Society characterized the chronological calculations as "trustworthy", but in 1968 were considered "reasonably accurate (but admittedly not infallible)".
+In May 1975, The Watchtower stated that there was uncertainty about what might take place that year because "we do not know how short was the time interval between Adam’s creation and the creation of Eve, at which point God’s rest day of seven thousand years began."

-In fact, says Singelenberg, from the end of 1968 Watch Tower Society publications never again explicitly focused on 1975 in a theological context.
-Though articles continued to remind readers that the "end of 6000 years of human history" was imminent, they increasingly highlighted non-Society sources that forecast a gloomy future with worldwide famine, ecological collapse, and oxygen deficiency.
+Dutch researcher Richard Singelenberg stated that from the end of 1968, Watch Tower Society publications did not explicitly focus on 1975 in a theological context.
+However, articles told readers that the "end of 6000 years of human history" was imminent, and increasingly reproduced reports from various sources that forecast worldwide famine and ecological collapse.
 The articles, says Singelenberg, featured emotional expressions of excitement, hope, and urgency, with readers told: "What a time of turmoil is ahead of us!
 A climax in man's history is imminent!"